Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 D) Affirming LGBTQ+

-This position affirms that neither same-sex orientation nor activity are sinful or immoral.
+This position affirms that neither same-sex orientation nor activity is sinful or immoral.
 Paul did not include homosexuality on his lists of wrongs.
 Original translations and context indicate that Paul's letters more likely condemned things like manstealing, kidnapping, slave trading, sex trafficking, managing prostitutes, and men exploiting young boys as prostitutes.
+Also called Side A Christianity, this position accepts same-sex relationships and identifying as both same-sex oriented and opposes conversion therapy.

 Both homosexuals and heterosexuals are sexually immoral if they are unfaithful, promiscuous, or commit adultery against their partner.
 These are the wrongs of which we can repent and behaviours that we can change.
 Being same-sex-oriented is not a choice, is not idolatry, is not a sin.
 All believers are called to be faithful to their partner, regardless of orientation.
 This passage about sexual immorality is not likely related to homosexuality at all!
 (16)